INCIDENCE AND ETIOLOGY

 ++ Table Graphic Jump Location Table 38-1Histopathology Subtypes of Penile Cancer ||Download (.pdf) Table 38-1 Histopathology Subtypes of Penile Cancer

 The risk of penile cancer varies according to circumcision practice, hygienic standard, phimosis, number of sexual partners, HPV infection, exposure to tobacco products, and other factors (1,5).
 Neonatal circumcision has been well established as a prophylactic measure that removes most of the risk of penile carcinoma because it eliminates the closed preputial environment where penile carcinoma most commonly develops.
 Phimosis is found in 25% to 75% of patients with penile carcinoma described in most large series.
 Reddy et al (7) studied the foreskins of 26 men undergoing circumcision because of phimosis and found epithelial atypia in one-third of the specimens.
 Data from most large series show that neonatal circumcision is protective, whereas circumcision delayed until after puberty is not (8).

 Although HPV is not a reportable sexually transmitted disease, the number of new genital HPV infections has been estimated at 500,000 to 1 million annually in the United States (9).
-The terms genital condyloma, venereal warts, genital warts, and genital HPV infection all refer ...
+The terms genital condyloma, venereal warts, genital warts, and ...